Maurice O'Connell (banker): Contribution in Irish Finance

-During Irish pound criss in 1992, he led a role in defending the currency making mortgage rates rise 16pc, during devaluation and international trade which Ireland battled in the unit of the money to be replaced with euro.
+During Irish pound crisis in 1992, he led a role in defending the currency making mortgage rates rise 16pc, during devaluation and international trade which Ireland battled in the unit of the money to be replaced with euro.
 The change over took only one week into the new currency euro and banknotes and coin were vast for transaction in the country that was in 2002.
 That alone makes the government extend his term in office for the transition.
 Only € 129.4 million in banknotes and € 970 million in coins were distributed in preparation, the Irish pound and euro in circulation had to be overseen in the first one and half months of 2002.
 He was among the founding governors of the European Central Bank leading role in the production of banknotes and implementing several pieces of legislation.

 After retirement within some years, he was made to commission a review of the 18.7bn National Pension Reserve Fund by the government after recent market volatility.